1)

 1.

 Opinion#2 (cont.): It appears that the reason of those who forbid such an animal is that Rava only permitted a case where the Sircha is connected to two "Unos" (known as cranial lobes).
 An Uma (known as a caudal lobe) is not halachically classified as an Una, but is rather classified as part of the lung.
 This is as Rava states that there are five Unos in the lung.
-If the Umos have the same law as the Unos, he should say there are seven!
-This is why the early sages gave the Umos a separate name, as they held they are not lobes, but rather they are a main part of the lung.
-Rava only permitted a Sircha between two Unos as it is in the area of the chest (and rib cage) and will not fall apart, as Rashi explained.
-However, a Sircha connected to an Uma, meaning part of the lung itself, was not permitted by Rava.
-One who wants to permit this must bring proof it is indeed permitted.
+If the Umos have the same Din as the Unos, he should have said that there are seven!
+This is why the early sages gave the Umos a separate name, since they held they are not lobes, but rather they are a main part of the lung.
+Rava only permitted a Sircha between two Unos as it is in the area of the chest (and rib-cage) and will not fall apart, as Rashi explained.
+However, Rava did not permit a Sircha connected to an Uma, which is part of the lung itself.
+One who wants to permit this must prove that it is indeed permitted.

 åëï áä"â åáúùåáú äâàåðéí åäø"ø îùä ãôåðèééæ"à åðæëø áòøåê òí äâàåðéí åëï ðåäâéí áëì î÷åí ìàéñåø